Natok

-Natok (Bengali: নাটক) or play is a type of theater in Bangladesh and India.
+Natok (Bengali: নাটক) or play is a type of theater in Bangladesh and West Bengal.
 Natok also refers to any drama that is aired on any Bangladeshi TV channel.
-Natoks are very popular these days in Bangladesh and have become a huge source of entertainment for Bangladeshi people.
+Natoks are currently popular in Bangladesh and are a common source of entertainment for Bangladeshi people.
 Bangla natoks are produced in both West Bengal, and Bangladesh which started in the early 19th century during the British rule.
 In that time, natoks were only performed in a theater.
 Later on, TV natoks gained more popularity than theaters.

 Etymology

 Natok or Natak word came from Hindi word नौटंकी (nauṭaṅkī).
 Nautanki is a popular folk theater of northern India.

 Classification of Natok/play

 The classification of plays is not based on any particular subject.
 Drama has been categorized in different ways according to different themes.
 The classifications of the plays are as follows:

 A) According to the genre of emotion (01) Tragedy (02) Comedy (03) Tragedy-comedy (04) Melodrama and (05) Farce.